Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 In terms of security, we would advise:

-- to stick to the **latest stable version** of all software involved (including US-Web and all its stack, Erlang, and the operating system itself)
+- to stick to the **latest stable version** of all software involved (including US-Web and all its stack including Cowboy and LEEC, Erlang, and the operating system itself)

+- depending on the preferred trade-off between accessibility and security, to build US-Web either with the ``us_web_security`` flag set to ``strict`` (more security; the default) or to ``relaxed`` (more compatibility with various clients); typically they aim respectively a grade of A and at least B at the `SSL Labs server test <https://www.ssllabs.com/ssltest/index.html>`_; this build flag determines the versions of TLS supported (ex: only 1.3 and 1.2; or 1.1 and 1.0 as well), the accepted list of ciphers (including or not some that are becoming weak), possibly the RSA key length, Diffie-Hellman parameters, how Forward Secrecy is managed, etc.; as it is a bit fun, the US-Web server tries (yet with no luck) to spoof its server signature in the headers, pretending it is an Apache instance; `DNS CAA <https://letsencrypt.org/docs/caa/>`_ (*Certificate Authority Authorization*) is not specifically supported (as LEEC uses `throwaway accounts <https://leec.esperide.org/#caa>`_)

 - to apply a streamlined, reproducible **deployment process**, preferably based on our `deploy-us-web-release.sh <https://github.com/Olivier-Boudeville/us-web/blob/master/priv/bin/deploy-us-web-release.sh>`_ script